Giambelli, Pieri, and tableau formulas via raising operators: Introduction

 When working algebraically, it is convenient to use the Giambelli formula as the starting point, and this is the point of view of the present article.
 One advantage of the raising operator definition is that it makes clear that the basic Giambelli polynomials, which are indexed by partitions $\la$, make sense when the index is any finite sequence of integers, positive or negative.
 When the index is a partition, it is the axis of reflection for a pair of {\em mirror identities}, both closely connected to the Pieri rule.
 The simplest example is in the case of Schur $S$-functions:

-where the sums are over compositions $\al$ of length at most $\ell(\la)+1$ and partitions $\mu$ obtained from $\la$ by adding (respectively subtracting) a horizontal strip.
+where the sums are over all compositions $\al$ and partitions $\mu$ obtained from $\la$ by adding (respectively subtracting) a horizontal strip.
 In \S \ref{recsec} we use raising operators and the mirror identities to obtain top row recursion formulas for Schubert classes on isotropic Grassmannians.

 Our central thesis up to this point is that the aforementioned results may be proved without recourse to their realizations in terms of symmetric functions.
 The main application of the mirror identities, however, lies in the latter theory, where they can be used to obtain {\em reduction formulas} for the number of variables $x$ which appear in the argument of a symmetric polynomial.
 These in turn lead directly to {\em tableau formulas} for the polynomials in question.
 The tableau formulas suggest the introduction of new symmetric functions indexed by {\em skew Young diagrams}, and one can then study their properties.
 In this way, many important aspects of the classical theory of symmetric functions, as presented in the first three chapters of \cite{M}, may be established by entirely different methods.
 Moreover, the intention is to apply these techniques in a hitherto unexplored situation.